-The scope of the report covers information on material sustainability aspects of Yamada and its subsidiaries, from 1 July 2019 to 30 June 2020 unless otherwise specified.
+The scope of the report covers information on material sustainability aspects of Yamada and its subsidiaries, from 1 July 2021 to 30 June 2022 unless otherwise specified.
 This should sufficiently address stakeholders' concerns in relation to sustainability issues arising from the major business operations of the Group.

-This report is prepared in accordance with the Global Reporting Initiative (GRI) Standards: Core Option as it provides a set of an extensive framework that is widely accepted as a global standard for sustainability reporting.
+This report is prepared in accordance with the early adoption of Global Reporting Initiative (GRI) Universal Standards (GRI Standards) 2021 as it provides a set of an extensive framework that is widely accepted as a global standard for sustainability reporting.
 It also considers the Sustainability Reporting Guide in Practice Note 7.6 of the SGX-ST Listing Manual.
 In preparing our report, we applied the GRI's principles for defining report content and report quality by considering the Group's activities, impacts and substantive expectations and interests of its stakeholders.